-5 Must-dos the Night Before a Race to Have a Successful Race Day
+5 Must-dos the Night Before a Race

 There is nothing quite like the feeling of nervous excitement the night before a race.
 You’re confident and ready to conquer one second, and about ready to throw up from nerves the next.
 No matter how many races you’ve run, there’s always some degree of this feeling as the hours tick by.
 While you can’t control what race day will bring, there are things you can do the night before to set yourself up for success.
 Here are my 5 must-dos!